techidaily/site-win11-tips/source/_posts/boosting-user-interface-add-psoft-tools-to-windows-11.md

 ![The User interface settings for LiberKey](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-user-interface-settings.jpg)

- If you're a student on the go, be sure to check out the[best free portable apps for students you can take anywhere](https://www.makeuseof.com/free-portable-apps-for-students/) .
+ If you're a student on the go, be sure to check out the [best free portable apps for students you can take anywhere](https://www.makeuseof.com/free-portable-apps-for-students/) .

 ## Make Your Portable Apps More Accessible on Windows